I Tested the 7 Best Web Browsers of 2025: Results Inside

 best browser

-As I researched and evaluated web browsers, I also noticed that the industry consumption of three popular browsers (Chrome, Safari, and Edge) makes up for 88.70% of the browser market today.
+As I researched and evaluated web browsers, I also noticed that the industry consumption of three popular browsers (Chrome, Safari, and Edge) makes up 88.70% of the browser market today.
 With this market share, other browser consumption rates lie somewhere in the remaining 11.30%, as per Soax's report.

-How did I find and test the best browsers?
+How did I evaluate these best browsers?

 What makes the best web browser: My take